Balancing work and life can be a challenge! This working mom survival guide is a must-read for anyone struggling with getting it all done.

 6. Make the moments count

-“Birds!” my then-two-year-old said while I changed his diaper.
+“Birds!” my 2 year old said while I changed his diaper.
 The changing table sat near the window where he liked to point out the birds he saw outside.
-We’d talk about them and anything else, from how his school day went to trading sweet smiles.
+We’d talk about them and anything else, from how his day went to trading sweet smiles.

 Quality time isn’t just about doing brain-enhancing or baby-bonding activities.
 Any time spent with your baby is a gift, so make the moments count.
 Reconnect with her while you feed her dinner, sing songs in the bath, and sneak cuddles when changing her into pajamas.